 Skip to main content

-All CollectionsHelp ArticlesApricot Native ReportingAdvanced Reporting
+All CollectionsHelp ArticlesApricot Native ReportingAdvanced Native Reports

 How do I compare the first and last record in the same report row?
 (Native Reporting)